Phi Chi Society: History

 "Phi Chi was not formed for purely social reasons and indeed, my aim and desire to bring about such an organization was primarily to get together and discuss things medical and thus get more out of our college course.
 The new fraternity was to be established to give all possible aid in the dissemination of knowledge and information along medical lines and to broaden and uplift the minds of all, as I keenly felt the need of a Society through which we could work and cooperate.”

 Contrary to his expectations however, the society remained a local quiz class until 1896 when a number of members from the University of Vermont met in Baltimore.
 These agreed to organize a chapter along the lines of the Mother Chapter, asked, and received permission to organize.
 Thus, Beta was chartered in the Baltimore Medical College.
 In 1900 Gamma was chartered in the Maine Medical College under similar circumstances.
 In 1902 and 1903, Beta organized Delta and Theta in Baltimore.
 These chapters did not have a Grand Chapter, unless the permission of Alpha would constitute Supreme Authority, until 1904 and then only until self-preservation compelled them to.
-On February 26, 1904, Alpha Chapter called a convention of Phi Chi Society Chapters (A, B, Γ, Δ, Θ) to meet in Burlington, Vt.
-June 5, 1904, is the first convention of the Grand Chapter.
+On February 26, 1904, Alpha called a convention of Phi Chi Society chapters to meet in Burlington, Vermont on June 5, 1904, as the first convention of the Grand Chapter.